 - Analytics and Report: Another essential part of ContentOps is to track how well your content is doing.
 Being informed about the result of your efforts can help you streamline your operations and prioritize digital assets that perform well.

 - Asset Management: Content and marketing teams work with numerous forms of digital and media assets.
-From collaterals, images, and videos, it'll be good to have an all-in-one place to store these critical assets.
+From collaterals, images, stock photos and videos, it'll be good to have an all-in-one place to store these critical assets.

 Even though all these technologies are crucial, marketers know how frustrating it is to have numerous tools and platforms in their MarTech stack.
 Content teams need content operations software that can bring them together and not use technology to create even more content silos.